 McMasters has a BA in Theater from Temple University, and an MFA in Drama from the University of Washington as well as a certificate in Arts Management.
 Originally from Philadelphia, he relocated to Seattle in 1990 where he met Mike Christensen and started Jet City Improv, a non-profit theater organization that produces six-seven shows a week all year long.
 He works nationally as an actor, and has taught improv and theater internationally.

-Page is a star of fantasy, gaming and scifi, most recently appearing in Gamers 3 and Journeyquest Season II.
+Page is a star of fantasy, gaming and scifi, most recently appearing in Gamers 3, Project London and Journeyquest Season II.
 As a child, her wild imagination convinced her she could be a superhero when she grew up.
 Her recent acting projects allowed her to come close as a rebellious alien, a crafty sorceress rogue and a vampire (twice).
 With the new venture of her own show, Geek Seekers, Jen hopes to ghost hunt, fight Bigfoot, read palms and wear some kick-ass goggles.

 Ryan was honored in 2009 with both a Seattle Times Footlight Award and a TPS Gregory Falls Award Best Actor nomination for his performance in Maria/Stuart at Theater Schmeater.
 He is currently the founder/artistic director of Man Alone Productions.
 Look for him Oct 2012 in MAP's production of Soft Click of a Switch, directed by his producing partner and best girl, Peggy Gannon.